Forum of Vieux-la-Romaine: Layout of Aregenua

-Archaeological reconstruction of the village
+Archaeological reconstruction

-Archaeological excavations have made it possible to reconstruct a detailed picture of Aregenua, particularly because no modern city has been built over the Gallo-Roman remains.
-This type of preservation is quite exceptional for an ancient capital city (similar to the case of Jublains).
-The first discovery, the Thorigny marble, dates back to 1580, and systematic excavations began at the site in 1697–45 years before those at Pompeii.
+Archaeological excavations have made it possible to reconstruct a detailed picture of Aregenua, particularly because no modern settlement has been built over the Gallo-Roman remains.
+This type of preservation is quite exceptional for an ancient capital city, similar to the case of Jublains.
+The first discovery, the Thorigny Marble, dates back to 1580, and systematic excavations began at the site in 1697, 45 years before those at Pompeii.

-The Vieux-la-Romaine archeological museum, opened in 2002, displays the finds, while the House with the Grand Peristyle (or rather, its restored remains) is freely accessible.
+The Vieux-la-Romaine archeological museum, opened in 2002, displays the finds, while the restored remains of the House with the Grand Peristyle are freely accessible.

-Based on plans created by the Société des antiquaires de Normandie, recent aerial and geophysical surveys have confirmed the presence of the town's forum and various public buildings, including thermal baths, a curia and likely a civil basilica, in the area known as “le champ des crêtes”.
-A new excavation campaign began in 2007 and was expected to continue in the coming years to further explore these public buildings, which remained poorly understood in the context of the ancient city of Aregenua.
+Based on plans created by the Society of Antiquaries of Normandy, recent aerial and geophysical surveys have confirmed the presence of the town's forum and various public buildings, including thermal baths, a curia and likely a civil basilica, in the area known as the "Champ des Crêtes".
+A new excavation campaign began in 2007, intending to further explore these public buildings, which remained poorly understood in the context of the ancient city of Aregenua.

 All the archaeological remains found in the Bas de Vieux area are included in the supplementary inventory of historic monuments (ISMH, June 27, 1988).
-Regarding the ruins of the Gallo-Roman theater, they are protected under two classifications: the remains in the Jardin Poulain area are listed (CLMH, 04/21/1980), while those in the School area are only registered in the supplementary inventory (ISMH, June 2, 1980).
+The ruins of the Gallo-Roman theatre are protected under two classifications: the remains in the Jardin Poulain area are listed (CLMH, 04/21/1980), while those in the School area are only registered in the supplementary inventory (ISMH, Feb 6, 1980).